Anvarys/lightclock/README.md

 You can find the detailed BOM in [/BOM](https://github.com/Anvarys/lightclock/tree/main/BOM)

 P.S.
-I chose fast shipping as otherwise I won't be able to build the project until August
+I had to choose fast shipping or amazon instead of aliexpress as otherwise I won't be able to build the project until August

 ## Repository structure